 Minnesota Studies in Early Modern History

 The Minnesota Studies in Early Modern History series continues the work of the earlier Studies in Comparative Early Modern History by providing an outlet for current scholarship in the field of comparative early modern history.
-CEMH conferences have provided inspiration for volumes of both series.
+CPS conferences have provided inspiration for volumes of both series.
+These volumes are available for purchase through the University of Minnesota Bookstore.

 Edited by Marguerite Ragnow and William D. Phillips